Galileo88/Galileos-Planet-Pack/README.md

 * Clouds do not show up in main menu.
 Just a small bug with Kopernicus. not a big deal.
 Nothing is broken.

-* Scatterer does not show in main menu or in tracking station.
+* Scatterer does not show in main menu.
 Again, normal.
 Nothing is broken.

-* Mac and Linux Version uses quite a bit of ram (about 3gbs).
+* Mac and Linux Version uses quite a bit of ram.
 Its either this, or have pinstripey planets and not be able to use this planet pack.
 Sorry.

 * Running game in dx11 causes terrain textures to be pinstriped.